AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 To do this, the designers of STL identified an abstract concept of _iterators_ that can be provided for any kind of linear collection.
-Essentially, the collection-specific aspects of container operations have been factored out into the iterators’ functionality.
+Essentially, the collection-specific aspects of container operations have been factored out into the iterators' functionality.

 As a consequence, we can implement an operation such as computing the maximum value in a sequence